aroundu403/AroundU/README.md

 > A platform for college student to post and find events within the university community。

+**Documentation**
+The detailed onboaring document is in `/frontend` and `/backend`.
+Refer to those README document for setup, build, test, and deploy applicaiton.
+For technical documentation, please refer to our Notion documents regarding API and Database doc.

 **Project Description:**

 Our goal is to allow user(students) more easy to find events or activities around them, and build connection or